stealjs/steal/docs/pages/progressive-loading.md

 @highlight 5,8-29

+There's a lot going on there, so you might want to re-read that file a couple of times to make sure you understand it.

 ## Build a production app

-Now that we've created our application we need to share it with the public.
+Now that we've created our application, we need to share it with the public.
 To do this we'll create a build that will concat our JavaScript and styles down to only one file, each, for faster page loads in production.

 ### Build the app and switch to production